-13. If your Manager clients trust the CA that signed your server certificate, go to "Start the Manager Again (Restart the Manager)" on the next page.
+13. If your Manager clients trust the CA that signed your server certificate, go to Start the Manager Again (Restart the Manager).

 Otherwise, perform these steps to update the client's cacerts (truststore):

 Note: Also perform these steps on the Manager to update the Manager's cacerts so that Manager clients such as the archive command can work.